mmbman/Katagiri/1984-05-22-Awakening-of-Faith-Talk-12.md

 That’s why daily routine is very important.
 In terms of our sense of human body, daily routine is a small detail for us, but daily routine is not so different from a professional job you have. *[Unintelligible]* is not different from Himalayan mountains.
 So I think that you have to understand the practice in reality as it is, instead of a certain investigative process of how to create [these practices].
 Why?
 The reason why it is so small, in comparison with the Himalayan mountain, et cetera – this is our intellectual system.
 But that is a philosophy: you can build up big mansions, so-called philosophy, psychology, etc. But Buddhism always participates directly first, reality as it is.
 And *then* research, investigate, understand the structure of that reality, among the many conditions.
 Because there are many conditions there.
 Cause, secondary cause, first cause – many, many conditions.
 So that is always the Buddhistic attitude.

-So from this attitude this term comes up, so-called *tathagatagarbha*.
+So from this attitude this term comes up, so-called *tathāgatagarbha*.
 Because if you look at yourself, you cannot analyze your reality, from where it comes, what kind of characteristics you have.
 You cannot judge yourself on the basis of one-sided ideas, so-called “good boy” or “bad boy”.
 You cannot do it.
 So if you look at yourself in reality as it is, I think you have always two things: the samsaric world, and also something more than the samsaric world.

 The samsaric world is suffering, but more than suffering.
 There is some important thing, more than the samsaric world you really hate.
 Because no matter how long you hate it or you try to escape, still your existence goes on and on, wherever you may go.
 So, what do you mean?
 In terms of the samsaric world, are you judged as a bad boy?
 If so, is that it?
 That is your life?
 No. Even though in terms of the samsaric world someone judges your life as bad, still you can survive, you can go *any* place.
 Your life goes on and on.
 If so, there is something in your life more than a sense of judgment, evaluation; more than the samsaric world.
 That is called *truth itself* – truth which is found in life.